juandiegomoscoso/Cyclistic-Capstone-Project/README.md

 Moreno has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?

-Key Components
+### Key Components

-    • Business Task
-      Analyze the differences in bike usage between casual riders and annual members to design a marketing strategy that converts casual riders into annual members.
+**Business Task**: Analyze the differences in bike usage between casual riders and annual members to design a marketing strategy that converts casual riders into annual members.

-    • Problem Statement
+**Problem Statement**:
 Identify trends in bike usage patterns between annual and casual members to provide actionable insights for the marketing team.

-    • Impact on Business Decisions
+**Impact on Business Decisions**:
 My insights will assist the marketing team to designing targeted campaigns to increase annual memberships by conveting casual riders.

-    • Who are the stakeholders?
+**Stakeholders**

-        ◦ Cyclistic Management: This includes the director of marketing, Lily Moreno, and other executives who are interested in increasing profitability and growth.
+- Cyclistic Management: This includes the director of marketing, Lily Moreno, and other executives who are interested in increasing profitability and growth.
-        ◦ Marketing Team: Analysts and strategists that design and implement the marketing strategies based on the data analysis.
+- Marketing Team: Analysts and strategists that design and implement the marketing strategies based on the data analysis.
-        ◦ Data Analysts: My team, responsible for identifying trends and insights.
+- Data Analysts: My team, responsible for identifying trends and insights.
-        ◦ Casual Riders: Users who purchase single-ride or full-day passes, whose behaviors and preferences need to be understood to convert them into annual members.
+- Casual Riders: Users who purchase single-ride or full-day passes, whose behaviors and preferences need to be understood to convert them into annual members.
-        ◦ Annual Members: Current subscribers whose behaviors serve as a reference for strategies to atract casual riders.
+- Annual Members: Current subscribers whose behaviors serve as a reference for strategies to atract casual riders.